 The bill exempts VIP providers that operate exclusively as a dropout retrieval program from receiving a district grade.
 The bill also requires all dropout retrieval programs to choose between receiving a school improvement rating or a school grade.
-The bill defines a dropout retrieval program as a program serving students who have officially withdrawn from high by Appropriations Committee on Pre-K - 12 Education and Senator Burgess
+The bill defines a dropout retrieval program as a program serving students who have officially withdrawn from high school before graduation and were not engaged in the education system at the time of enrollment.